 Datenna’s China Defence Radar is a research initiative that provides greater clarity into the complex networks and often hidden connections between Chinese state-owned Defence Conglomerates and an entire network of subsidiaries, suppliers and personnel.
 We track the ten military-industrial conglomerates that form the backbone of China’s national defence industry.
 The complete, traceable information we collate on this sprawling network of actors is essential for governments around the world seeking to prevent the unwanted supply of goods and technologies to defence-related entities in China.

 Hidden military links

-Datenna’s Defence Radar focuses on the 10 key military-industrial conglomerates.
+Datenna’s Defence Radar focuses on the ten key military-industrial conglomerates.
 Conglomerates are essential to China’s economy.
 The Conglomerates consist of the 97 central enterprises (中央企业) directly supervised by the State-owned Assets Supervision and Administration Commission (SASAC) of the State Council.
-They are central to driving forward China’s command economy in key industries including energy, aviation, finance, telecommunications, and transportation.
+They are central to driving forward China’s command economy in key industries, including energy, aviation, finance, telecommunications, and transportation.

 Datenna’s Defence Radar shows that international sanction lists only contain a fraction of China’s highly complex defence industry.

 We are able to do this by screening a much wider network of entities, providing a full spectrum on which the research is based.
 Moreover, Datenna’s China expertise ensures the understanding and application of all relevant factors by which a Chinese defence-related entity can be recognised.
 This makes the China Defence Radar the ultimate solution in identifying the often hidden and unmanageable scope of connections within Chinese organisations.

 Our China Defence Radar is only available to relevant government officials.